 France Galop organises major sporting events that are renowned all over the world.
 Among them are the weekend of the Grand Steeple Chase de Paris, the Prix du Jockey Club, the Prix de Diane Longines, the Deauville Lucien Barrière meeting, the Qatar Prix de l'Arc de Triomphe, as well as the two-day jumping weekend for extreme sports enthusiasts...
 France Galop also ensures that the whole family can enjoy a day at the races, especially on Sundays, when there are plenty of attractions to keep children entertained.

-As part of its public service mission, the France Galop association’s aim is to improve the racehorse breed and to promote the breeding industry.
-Its budget draws revenues from horseracing bets on French flat and jump races, and from a diet of international races available to French punters in France.
+As part of its public service mission, the France Galop association's aim is to improve the racehorse breed and to promote the breeding industry.
+Its budget draws revenue from horseracing bets on French Flat or Jump races, and from a diet of international races available to French punters in France.

-Horseracing bets are taken on the racecourses, as well as beyond their perimeters.
+Horseracing bets are taken on the racecourses, as well as outside racecourses.
 Horseracing bets are handled by the PMU.
-The GIE is controlled by France Galop, Le TROT and a collection of some 50 racing companies based in the provinces, and ever since legislation was passed to open up betting markets on 12 May 2010, by internet sites officially approved by Arjel, the French Online Gambling Regulatory Authority.
+The GIE is controlled by France Galop, Le TROT and a collection of some 50 racing companies based in the provinces, and now, since legislation was passed to open up the betting market on 12 May 2010, by internet sites officially approved by Arjel, the Online Gambling Regulatory Authority.

-After the pay-out to successful punters, deductions of State tax and the GIE costs have been established, these racing companies dispose of net financial resources which are supplemented by a licence-fee payment by all approved online betting operators.
+After the pay-out of the successful punter, the deduction of the State tax and once the difference between the revenues and the costs of the GIE has been established, racing companies dispose of net financial resources, supplemented by a licence-fee on online betting of all approved operators.

 France Galop revenue is supplemented by partnership contracts and by sponsorship of major events, the renting out of racecourse premises, the sale of TV rights in France and internationally, services rendered to members and revenues generated from these properties.

-The net overall budget of 447 Million Euros in 2016 allows France Galop to promote the racing industry, together with 77 000 jobs directly linked to that industry.
-To this end, the leading item in France Galop’s budget is the distribution of breeding premiums.
-In 2016, 281.6 Million Euros, the same sum as 2015, will be paid out to owners, breeders, trainers and jockeys of winning and placed horses in races run in France.
+The net overall budget of 423 Million Euros in 2017 allows France Galop to promote the racing industry, together with 77,000 jobs directly linked to that industry.
+To this end, the leading item in France Galop's budget is the distribution of breeding premiums.
+In 2017, 281.6 Million Euros, the same sum as for the last two years, will be paid out to owners, breeders, trainers and jockeys of winning and placed horses in races run in France.

-France Galop also covers running costs linked to the organisation, from the promotion and control of 7 300 annual races run on 151 racecourses all over France, as well as the management of 6 racecourses and 3 training centres in its portfolio.
-In total, 441 employees work at the headquarters or on sites managed or owned by France Galop.
+France Galop also covers running costs linked to the organisation, from the promotion and control of 7,200 annual races run on 149 racecourses all over France, as well as the management of 6 racecourses and 3 training centres in its portfolio.
+In total, 435 employees work at the headquarters or on France Galop sites.

 The different branches